openrelayxyz/plugeth-utils/docs/custom.rst

     tracer

-Before setting out to build a plugin it will be helpful to be familiar with the :ref:`types`.
+Before setting out to write a plugin it will be helpful to be familiar with the :ref:`types`.
 Different plugins will require different implementation.

 Basic Implementation
 ====================